-Our obsessive-compulsive disorder (OCD) treatment programmes are grounded in pragmatism, empathy and healing.
-We use a 360° holistic treatment method focused on rebalancing your brain’s biochemistry, overcoming any emotional issues through psychotherapy and strengthening the mind-body connection.
+Our obsessive-compulsive disorder (OCD) treatment programs are grounded in pragmatism, empathy, and healing.
+We use a 360-degree holistic treatment method focused on rebalancing your brain’s biochemistry, overcoming any emotional issues through psychotherapy, and strengthening the mind-body connection.

-At Paracelsus Recovery we address the root causes of OCD, not just the symptoms.
-We conduct a detailed assessment to identify the emotional, physical and environmental factors contributing to the OCD.
+At Paracelsus Recovery, we address the root causes of OCD, not just the symptoms.
+We conduct a detailed assessment to identify the emotional, physical, and environmental factors contributing to OCD.
 We provide biochemical restoration and numerous complementary therapies to ensure that your physical and mental health is as robust as possible while you undergo the difficult journey of recovery.

-OCD often arises as the mind’s unconscious attempt to deal with complicated feelings or life-events that the person feels that they have no control over.
-We will provide numerous hours of specialised psychotherapy to address these challenges.
-We will also provide you with a live-in therapist who is available 24/7 for emotional support.
+OCD often arises as to the mind’s unconscious attempt to deal with complicated feelings or life events that the person feels that they have no control over.
+We will provide numerous hours of specialized psychotherapy to address these challenges.
+We will also provide you with a live-in therapist who is available 24x7 for emotional support.
 Our main aim is to help you break the obsessive-compulsive cycle and create healthier ways of coping with fear.

 Symptoms of OCD

 - Fear of illness via contamination by germs.

 - Fear of harm to self or others (often fear of death).

 - Intrusive violent images and thoughts.

 - Excessive thoughts about morality (fearing they are not a ‘good’ person).